automateyournetwork/chewtoy/README.md

 # chewtoy
-Mind Mapping Planet Earth using Python, Jinja2, and restcountries.com
+Mind Mapping Dogs with the Dogs CEO API

 ## Instructions